 Extinction is Nature’s art.
 It is the moment when the artist’s hand, hesitantly at first, but then confidently, and with explosive impulse, smudges over their pencil drawing with their bare hand, undoing their work.
 Enough of this.

 It is a moment of freedom, catharsis and release when the artist allows oneself to dive back into the infinite universe of possibilities in order to find purpose, to find inspiration again.
 Because this drawing was never going anywhere.
 It wasn’t going where they wanted it to go.
-Somehow, somewhere, the drawing went wrong: either the colours, the shapes, or even the subject matter.
-And the more they tried to bring to life, to fix this misshaped person, building, plant or animal, the more they made it worse, the more they over-engineered it.
-The more the perspective looked unnatural.
-The more the shading looked overdone.
-The more the face of the portrait looked overcomplicated, almost schizophrenic, displaying conflicting emotions all in the same expression.
-The drawing eventually passed the point where it could be fixed.
-The only solution was to start over from a clear canvas.
+Somehow, somewhere, it all went wrong: either the colors, shapes, or even the subject matter were wrong.
+And the more they tried to bring it back to life, to fix this misshaped person, building, plant or animal, the more they made it worse, over-engineering it.
+The more the perspective looked unnatural, the shading looked overdone the face of the figure looked overcomplicated, schizophrenic, displaying conflicting emotions all in the same expression.
+The drawing eventually passed the point of no return, beyond which it couldn’t be fixed.
+The only solution was to start over, from a clear canvas.